-Mediterranean coast succumbing to Roman dominance for nearly 600 years.
-Although ruled by outside forces, the Berbers continued to inhabit the northern coastal regions peacefully until the Arabs invaded in 682 AD.
-For centuries to follow.
-Arabs and Berbers fought a bitter civil war over land ownership and ethnic identity.
+HISTORY : MYTH Berbers fought a bitter civil war over land ownership and ethnic identity.
 It was not until after WWII that their common desire for independence unified Berbers and Arabs against colonial rule for a time, although ethnic strife between the two sects reemerged after independence.
 These conflicts led many Berbers to seek refuge in the Atlas and Rif Mountains, as well as along regions in or near the Sahara Desert.
 Rif Berbers The "Rif Berbers" traditionally occupied Morocco's Rif Mountains along the Mediterranean coast.
 Known as superior warriors, they initially contained French and Spanish occupation during the 6-year (1920-26) "Rif War" that annihilated nearly 16,000 soldiers.
 It was Berber tenacity and strategic location that eventually gave them a short-lived victory.
-With an elevation of 8,000 feet, the Rif Mountains are still home to one of the largest indigenous Berber tribes in the country (see Political & Social Relations).
+With an elevation of 8,000 feet, the Rif Mountains are still home to one of the largest indigenous Berber tribes in the country (see p.6-7 of Political & Social Relations).
 Introduction of Islam With the Arab invasion came the spread of their Islamic faith to the Berbers.
-In most instances, Arabs controlled the major cities, although due to a lack of numbers they were unable to control the entire region, thus leaving much of the countryside and mountains to the Berbers In 788 AD the first Muslim empire of Middle East origin, the Idris Dynasty, was established and is credited with spreading Islam throughout Morocco.
-Due to integrated exposure and integrated exposure and integrated a integration, over time, most Berbers accepted the Muslim faith (see Religion & Spirituality), although they would attempt for centuries to reclaim lost land and retain their identity.
+In most instances, Arabs controlled the major cities, although due to a lack of numbers they were unable to control the entire region, thus leaving much of the countryside and mountains to the Berbers.

+In 788 AD the first Muslim empire of Middle East origin,

+the ldris Dynasty, was established and is credited with spreading Islam throughout Morocco.
+Due to increased exposure and integration, over time, most Berbers accepted the Muslim faith (see p.6 of Religion & Spirituality), although they would attempt for centuries to reclaim lost land and retain their identity.
 In the 10th century, many displaced Berbers joined forces.
 Divided between the Saharan oases and the mountains, two main ruling groups, the Almoravids and the Almohads, emerged.
 By the mid-12th century, the two dynasties yielded to the Marinids and then the Saadians.
 The Saadians, a 16th century Cherifian Dynasty, were noted for trying to reduce Berber influence and move toward Quranic law.
 The Alaouites, who are decedents of the son of Fatima, the Prophet Mohammed's daughter, were the last dynasty claiming lineage from the Prophet Mohammad.
 Ascending the throne in 1672, Sultan Moulay Ismael brutally dominated the country until 1727.
 Recognition of the United States Ascending the throne in 1757, Sultan Mohammed bin Abdallah became one of the first world leaders to recognize American independence.
 His support led to US President George Washington proposing a friendship treaty between the two countries that still exists today.
 Colonialism During an era of 19th century European colonization of the African Continent, Spain initially established a settlement in Morocco's far south.
-Thereafter, other occupying nations further divided Morocco into zones of influence, with ensuing battles creating turmoil throughout the country.
+Thereafter, other occupying divided nations further Morocco into zones of influence. with ensuina battles creating turmoil throughout the country.
+Eventually, the French established a stronghold in

-Eventually, the French established a stronghold in Morocco, first by gaining control of Fes, a northern city and former national capital, followed by the Moroccan Sultan signing the Treaty of Fes in 1912.
+Morocco, first by gaining control of Fes, a northern city and former national capital, followed by the Moroccan Sultan signing the Treaty of Fes in 1912.
 Thereafter, Morocco was ruled as a French protectorate for nearly half a century.
-During this time, French colonizers attempted to repress the Berber population by initiating a "Berber Policy," designed to create a rift between Arabs and Berbers, thus leading to even greater Berber isolation.
+During this time, French colonizers attempted to repress the Berber population by HISTORY 8 MYTH initiating a "Berber Policy," designed to create a rift between Arabs and Berbers, thus leading to even greater Berber isolation.
 Independence With an emerging desire to regain its national unity, in 1944, Morocco issued a Manifesto of Independence to French authorities requesting independence.
 Following nationalist uprisings against the protectorate, independence was formally recognized in 1956, leading to a constitutional monarchy under King Mohammed V that remains a hallmark of Moroccan national identity along with their Islamic faith.